 Once you've discovered the magic of drying buttermilk (which means never throwing out a half used carton again) you can use it to take so many recipes to the next level.

-You can also add a scoopful to just about any baked good to make it that much tastier.
-Obviously, light and airy Shortening Biscuits would be amazing with a scoopful (mixed into the milk first) of buttermilk powder added to the mix.
+- You can also add a scoopful to just about any baked good to make it that much tastier like light and fluffy Shortening Biscuits.

 How to Dry it